 5.2.
 Accessing Subscription Services for Full History

-Subscription services will offer you an alternative path to uncover your home’s history.
-While you have to pay a cost, these services can provide unparalleled access to comprehensive databases.
+Subscription services offer an alternative path to uncovering your homeโs history.
+While you must pay a fee, these services can provide unparalleled access to comprehensive databases.

-If you have a subscription, you can gain entry to a trove of property records, historical newspaper archives, and public records very easily.
+If you have a subscription, you can easily access a trove of property records, historical newspaper archives, and public records.
+Investing in a subscription can be worthwhile if you seek a detailed and conclusive history.

 5.3.
 Why Some Information May Never Be Disclosed